cozy/cozy-docs/src/documents/hack/discover-data-system.html.md

     });
 });
 ```
 The code is pretty straightforward.
-However you must be aware that we don't do security checks and data validation in the tutorial because it is not the point.
-If you want to know how to do it, please ask us on IRC or by email (contact[at]cozycloud.cc).
+However you must be aware that we don't do
+security checks and data validation in the tutorial because it is not the
+point.
+If you want to know how to do it, please ask us on IRC or by email

-The full ODM API is available in the cookbooks. **link**
+(contact[at]cozycloud.cc).

 ### Listing the bookmarks

 Now we can add and remove bookmarks, we should also see how we retrieve them.
 It's a bit trickier if you don't know map/reduce but you will figure out that the basics are easy.

 To retrieve data, you need to declare "requests" that will allow CouchDB to create views.
 If you have no idea of what I am talking about, it's not a big deal you don't need to understand all the details for now.